-Global MBA students are challenged to view things from a wider perspective—and to make decisions that strive for profit as well as positive impact.
+Global MBA students at the GW School of Business (GWSB) are challenged to view things from a wider perspective — and to make decisions that strive for profit as well as positive impact.

 The First Year

 Building Core Skills and Values

 The full-time, two-year Global MBA program provides rigorous training in traditional business skills.
 Students spend the first year taking required core courses in groups of 40-45 classmates, attending lectures, working on case studies and team projects, and participating in experiential learning opportunities.
 In the first year, most classes take place between Monday and Wednesday leaving Thursday and Friday open for mandatory co-curricular activities.

 Consulting Abroad Project (CAP)